servtep/MCADDF-Microsoft-Cybersecurity-Attack-Detection-Defense-Framework/MASTER_INDEX_UNIFIED.md

 | REALWORLD-047 | Azure Entra ID Sign-in Log Tampering | T1562.002 | N/A | Entra ID | `24_RealWorld/REALWORLD-047_SignIn_Tamper.md` |

 ---

+# Framework Conclusion \& Strategic Application

+The **Microsoft Cybersecurity Attack, Detection \& Defense Framework** represents a standardization of the current threat landscape facing hybrid organizations.
+By documenting **501 distinct vectors**, **SERVTEP** and **Pchelnikau Artur** have provided the community with a unified language to describe how attacks occur across the Microsoft ecosystem—and, crucially, how to detect them.

+## Operational Value

+For security professionals, this framework supports three primary pillars:

+1. **Offensive Operations (Red Teaming):**
+    * Serves as a "cheat sheet" for campaign planning, ensuring comprehensive coverage of potential attack paths during engagements.
+    * Facilitates the chaining of techniques (e.g., *Cred Dumping* → *Pass-the-Hash* → *Cloud Lateral Movement*) to simulate realistic APT behaviors.
+2. **Detection \& Defense (Blue Teaming):**
+    * **Detection Engineering:** Every technique listed here serves as a test case for validating SIEM alerts (Sigma/YARA).
+    * **Gap Analysis:** Allows defenders to systematically validate controls against specific MITRE T-codes, ensuring no coverage gaps exist between on-prem and cloud scopes.
+3. **Risk Assessment:**
+    * Enables auditors and architects to prioritize remediation efforts based on the prevalence and severity of techniques validated by SERVTEP's research.

+## The Path Forward

+The cybersecurity landscape is volatile by design.
+While these 501 techniques represent the state of the art in hybrid exploitation today, the methodologies will evolve.
+This framework is maintained as a living project by **SERVTEP**—continuously updated as vendors patch vulnerabilities, new attack surfaces emerge, and adversaries shift their tradecraft.

+*Final Verification Completed: December 2025*
+*Lead Architect: Pchelnikau Artur*
+*Organization: SERVTEP*
+<span style="display:none">[^1]</span>

+<div align="center">⁂</div>